kubernetes-sigs/gateway-api/geps/overview.md

 1. Graduating the resource to beta
 2. Graduating fields to "standard" by removing `<gateway:experimental>` tags
 3. Graduating a concept to "standard" by updating documentation

+### 6. Close out the GEP issue

+The GEP issue should only be closed once the feature has:
+- Moved to the standard channel for distribution (if necessary)
+- Moved to a "v1" `apiVersion` for CRDs
+- been completely implemented and has wide acceptance (for process changes).

+In short, the GEP issue should only be closed when the work is "done" (whatever that means for that GEP).

 ## Status